rampal-punia/python-tutorials/4_pyhton_useful_concepts/ternary_operators/readme.md

 b = 9

 max_value = a if a > b else b
-# It means, max_value wiil be a if a is greater than b, otherwise b
+# It means, max_value will be a if a is greater than b, otherwise b

 print(max_value)
 # Output: 9